September 23, 2014

 Seattle Eatery Blends Modern Spain and the Pacific Northwest

-First-time interior designer Erich Ginder skillfully brings together the two creative cultures at Aragona.
+A first-time interior designer skillfully blends two creative cultures at a new restaurant.

 The main dining room is lit by 54 of Ginder’s die-cut Dot/Dash pendants.